Welcome to the Deep Woods

 We’re connected over distances, in time and space; to our memories and the evolution of our places and cultures, to the vast community of life which needs us to slow down and pay attention to the little miracles happening all around us.

-I write much about nature, about my wild surroundings here in the UK, which is perhaps one of the least wild places on earth, a tiny, intensively farmed and urbanised island, a place where it is utterly impossible to get lost (though I will never stop trying!).
+I write much about nature, about my wild surroundings here in the UK, which is perhaps one of the least wild places on earth, a tiny, intensively farmed and urbanised island, a place where it is utterly impossible to get lost (though I will never stop trying).
 Our wildernesses here are generally hidden places: tiny abandoned woods overlooking towns and cities; old commons and heaths; streams and stretches of river at the bottom of steep ravines; tangled, hollow lanes.
 I’ll be writing about these places.
-There are also wild spaces inside us and I’ll write about those too.
+There are also wild spaces inside us and I’ll be writing about those too.

 Who is James Roberts?